AresMUSH/aresmush/game/plugins/config/help/game_dir.md

 ---
-toc: ~admin~ Configuring the Game
+toc: ~config~ Configuring the Game
-summary: Configuring the game details.
+summary: Configuring the game directory information.
 ---
-# Configuring the Game Details
+# Configuring the Game Directory Information

 > **Permission Required:** Configuring the game requires the Admin role.

+You can configure basic information about your game.
+This information is used in the AresMUSH games directory.

 To configure the game preferencse:

 1. Go to the Web Portal's Admin screen.
 2. Select 'Game Info'.

-You can configure basic information about your game.
-This information is used in the AresMUSH games directory.
+This information includes:

 * Name - Your game's name.
 * Description - A short blurb about your game (optional).